11.1 Significant person

 Trend data: For all indicator displays, the yearly trend is limited to indicators with 3 or more years (including the current year) of comparable time series data.
 To see the trend click on “Yearly Trend” button on the display.
 Where 3 or more years of comparable data including the most recent year is not available, a “No time series data” message is shown on the display.

-The figure shows the proportion of children and young people aged 8-17 who are able to nominate at least one significant adult who cares about them and who they believe they will be able to depend upon throughout their childhood or young adulthood, 2015 and 2018.
-The proportion was 97.4% for 2018.
+The horizontal stacked bar graph shows the proportion of children and young people aged 8–17 who are able to nominate at least one significant adult who cares about them and who they believe they will be able to depend upon throughout their childhood or young adulthood.
+Each bar presented the proportion of children who report each type of nominated person (significant adult, non-adult or no significant person).
+Data are disaggregated by Indigenous status, sex, age group, remoteness, satisfaction with contact and living arrangement.
+Data can be selected by year from 2015 or 2018.

 Note: Categories are mutually exclusive.
 Only those children unable to nominate a ‘Significant adult’ are included in the ‘Significant non-adult’ category.